-20. Venture Capital Investment Credit
+18. Venture Capital Investment Credit

 ACA 15-5-1401 et seq. provides an income tax credit up to \$10 million per year as recommended by the Arkansas Development Finance Authority and approved by the State Board of Finance.
 The credit may not exceed the income tax otherwise due.

 Any unused credit may be carried forward for the next 5 succeeding tax years or until exhausted, whichever occurs first.

-21. Rice Straw Tax Credit
+19. Rice Straw Tax Credit

 ACA 26-51-512 allows an income tax credit in the amount of \$15.00 for each ton of rice straw in excess of 500 tons that is purchased by an Arkansas taxpayer who is the end user of the straw (person who purchases and uses the straw for processing, manufacturing, generating energy or producing ethanol).
 The amount of the credit is limited to 50% of the income tax due for the tax year.
-Unused credit may be carried forward for 10 consecutive years following the year in which the credit is earned.

-This act is effective for tax years beginning on or after January 1, 2006.
+Any unused credit may be carried forward for 10 consecutive years following the year in which the credit is earned and is effective for tax years beginning on or after January 1, 2006.

-22. Delta Geotourism Incentive Act
+20. Delta Geotourism Incentive Act

-The Act creates an income tax credit for geotourism investment in the lower Mississippi River Delta; provides financial incentive in the form of an income tax credit to a person or entity investing a minimum of \$25,000 in a geotourism business, and a maximum investment of \$100,000 in any tax year.
-The Act expires at the end of 2011 and any unused credit may be carried forward for 5 years or until exhausted, whichever occurs first.
+Act 518 of 2007, The Delta Geotourism Incentive Act of 2007 creates an income tax credit for geotourism investment in the lower Mississippi River Delta.
+Taxpayer shall invest a minimum of \$25,000 in a geotourism supporting business in an unincorporated area and be eligible for an income tax credit equal to 25% of the amount of the investment with a maximum investment of \$100,000 in any tax year.
+The act will expire at the end of 2011 tax year and any unused credit may be carried forward for five (5) years after the credit was first earned or until exhausted, whichever occurs first.
+The Act is effective July 31, 2007.